Louisville Bankruptcy Attorney

 4. Reconstruction for historic buildings

 The tax credit requires qualified rehabilitation expenditures to restore any certified historic structure.
-Qualified rehabilitation expenditures can be for improvements to increase access for the disabled to use the historic district or historic structures.
+Qualified rehabilitation expenditures can be for improvements to increase access for disabled people to use the historic district or historic structures.
 Rehabilitation work requires that property will be used as it was historically.
 Any qualified rehabilitated building must be as it was historically.

 Identifiable Portion in a Historic District